nadult/FreeFT/readme.md

 FT has to be installed and resources converted with a convert program.
 After instaling FT just run convert.exe.
-It might ask you to provide a path to FreeFT.
-The conversion shouldn't take more than few minutes.
+It might ask you to provide a path to original Fallout Tactics.
+The conversion shouldn't take more than a few minutes.

-To convert resources under linux, type:
+To convert resources under linux, you can use this command:
-./convert -p path\_to\_ft all
-Where path\_to\_ft is simply a path to the original game, for example:
 ./convert -p "/home/user_name/.wine/drive_c/tactics/" all

 ## Basic controls in the game